tomasadalid/tomasadalid/README.md

 - 👋 Hi, I’m tomas rebot, From Adalid Internet
-- 👀 I’m interested in develope web applications, devops and manage develop operations
+- 👀 I’m interested in develope web applications and devops.
 - 🌱 I’m currently learning management tools

 - 📫 How to reach me, just send me a email to tomas.rebot@adalid.net !